nus-cs2103-AY2122S1/tp/docs/UserGuide.md

     * e.g. `help 123` will simply be interpreted as `help`.

-* If a command expects a specific set of parameters and you entered *extra* parameter into the command (with unrecognised), prefix, then FAST will assume it to be part of the previous parameter input, which may or may not be valid for certain commands. <br>
+* If a command expects a specific set of parameters, and you entered *extra* parameter into the command (with unrecognised), prefix, then FAST will assume it to be part of the previous parameter input, which may or may not be valid for certain commands. <br>
     * e.g. if a command expects this parameter `ea v/New York` but you enter `ea v/New York p/87657654`, FAST will assume your input to `v/` to be `New York p/87657654`.